anjangpangesu/E-LABorate/README.md

 | Vinsensius Adrian Wijaya  | A168DKX4387 | Mobile Development | https://www.linkedin.com/in/xm21/                      |

 ### Language
-We use two programming languages to create the backend of the e-LABorate application.
+We use two programming languages to develop the backend of the e-LABorate application.
 |            Name           |        Implementation of      |         Documentation        |
 |---------------------------|------------------------------ |------------------------------|
 | Node.js                   | Create All API, ex: Diagnosis | https://nodejs.org/en/docs   |